 Unyielding Heroes

 Today, three years ago, Russia launched its brutal invasion of Ukraine, shattering peace and unleashing a wave of destruction.
-Towns were leveled, lives torn apart, and a nation thrust into an endless struggle for survival.
+Towns were levelled, lives torn apart, and a nation thrust into an endless struggle for survival.
 Despite the relentless violence, Ukraine remains unyielding, its people refusing to surrender.
 The world has watched as the cost in blood and suffering continues to rise, and yet, the war drags on.
 This anniversary marks not only the pain of the past, but the ongoing fight for freedom and dignity.

 The fields lie scorched, the rivers black,